rainbow-mind-machine/rainbow-mind-machine/README.md

 # rainbow-mind-machine

-**rainbow mind machine** is an extendable framework for running Twitter bot flocks in Python.
+**rainbow mind machine** is an extensible framework for running Twitter bot flocks in Python.

 rainbow mind machine helps with managing multiple twitter bots (bot flocks).
 It uses a Keymaker object to do the one-time authentication step with Twitter,